Our Story

 Our Phased Approach

-Tomorrow, we plan to establish a brick-and-mortar location where resident artists can live, create, and connect.
+Tomorrow, we plan to establish a brick-and-mortar artist residency inside a repurposed Baltimore landmark—such as a historic firehouse or church.
 This space will host community dinners, storytelling nights, cultural workshops, and international exchange opportunities—offering Baltimore a vibrant hub for creativity, belonging, and global connection.
 Together, we will usher in a brighter future for Baltimore.

-We will open a permanent home in Baltimore by 2027, providing short- and long-term housing for up to 10 local artists while supporting international exchange opportunities through partnerships with artist residencies abroad.
+We will open a permanent home in Baltimore by 2027, housing up to 10 local artists and hosting 2–3 international artists annually through partnerships with artist residencies abroad.

 “Our greatest glory is not in never failing, but in rising up every time we fail.”